ani2216/pytorch/README.md

 print(x.grad)
 How PyTorch builds and computes gradients automatically for complex computations.

-Basic hands-on with .backward() and .grad.
+Hands-on practice with .backward() and .grad.

-💡 Key Takeaways:
+💡 Key Takeaways
-Understand the core data structure (Tensor) of PyTorch.
+Understand the core data structure: PyTorch Tensors.

-Get comfortable with basic tensor manipulations and operations.
+Perform basic tensor manipulations and operations.

-Learn to visualize data and compute gradients—the first step toward building deep learning models.
+Learn to visualize data and compute gradients—the first step towards building deep learning models.

-📌 Running the Notebook:
+📌 Running the Notebook
-It is recommended to run this notebook in Google Colab with GPU acceleration for best performance.
+It is recommended to run this notebook in Google Colab with GPU acceleration for the best performance.

-Make sure to check GPU availability using !nvidia-smi before proceeding.
+Check GPU availability using:

+python
+Copy
+Edit
+!nvidia-smi
 🔗 Notebook: 0_Pytorch.ipynb
-🌱 What's Next:
-This lecture sets the foundation for upcoming topics such as:

-Building Neural Networks from scratch in PyTorch

-Training models with real datasets

-Implementing Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs)

-Transfer Learning and more...